Torah and Life

 Translated by Kaeren Fish

-Many people assume there is a contrast – if not conflict – between Torah and "life."
-In this view, "life" includes all the practical, "serious" spheres whose participants contribute to the world and help to develop it.
-As opposed to them is the "Torah," with which young men who have not yet moved on to "real life" amuse themselves.
+Many people assume there is a contrast – if not conflict – between Torah and “life.”
+In this view, “life” includes all the practical, “serious” spheres whose participants contribute to the world and help develop it.
+As opposed to them is the “Torah,” with which young people who have not yet moved on to “real life” amuse themselves.
 Unfortunately, echoes of this view are even to be heard within the beit midrash.
-Many yeshiva students do not relate to Torah study as "life," but rather as preparation and training for life.
+Many yeshiva students do not relate to Torah study as “life” itself, but rather as preparation and training for life.

-In the chapter on the word "life" in his Studies in Words, C.S.
-Lewis points out that when a person speaks about "real life," he refers to those elements of life which he values most highly.
-Thus, for example, many people relate to a business deal as an expression of "real life," while writing poetry or engaging in philosophy are pursuits not deemed worthy of such a dignified title.
-Lewis claims that the source of this mistaken distinction is to be found in the limited minds that contend that serious, adult people should engage only in the type of pursuits in which they themselves are engaged.
-In his view, the distinction is unacceptable, since it means that all spheres of activity are removed from the category of "real life" except those that aid in the accumulation of property or in the attainment of social status.
-All the remaining spheres of occupation are written off as "play" or "daydreaming."
+In the chapter on the word “life” in his Studies in Words (Cambridge, 1967), C.S.
+Lewis points out that when a person speaks about “real life,” he refers to those elements of life which he values most highly.
+Thus, for example, many people relate to a business deal as an expression of “real life,” while writing poetry or engaging in philosophy are pursuits not deemed worthy of such a dignified title.
+Lewis claims that the source of this mistaken distinction is to be found in “the deeply ingrained conviction of narrow minds that whatever things they themselves are chiefly exercised on are the only important things, the only things worth adult, informed, and thoroughgoing interest” (p.
+292).
+He finds this distinction unacceptable, since it means that “everything except acquisition and social success is excluded from the category of ‘real life’ and relegated to the realm of play or day-dream” (ibid.).

-Lewis's analysis of the prevailing attitude towards spheres of secular thought is all the more applicable when it comes to engaging in Torah.
-Many Jews believe that the Torah is relevant in a constricted, limited world, and they attempt to discover at which points this world coincides with "life" – the world in which they themselves are engaged.
+Lewis’ analysis of the prevailing attitude towards spheres of secular thought is all the more applicable when it comes to engaging in Torah.
+Many Jews believe that the Torah is relevant only within a constricted area, and they attempt to discover at which points this area coincides with “life” – the world in which they themselves are engaged.
 In many cases people think this way even if they are not aware of it.
-The frequently posed question, "What are you going to do when you leave yeshiva and go out into the big wide world?" actually reflects an attitude that regards Torah as a sphere external to life.
-Obviously, such a view – in which utilitarian activities take precedence over the realm of thought - is deficient from any self-respecting religious and spiritual point of view.
-Of course, we value "yishuvo shel olam," developing the world, and the people involved in this are certainly worthy of praise.
-But we must be firm in our opposition to the view that engaging in "divrei chokhma," Torah and matters of the spirit, is not "real life."
+The frequently posed question, “What are you going to do when you leave yeshiva and go out into the big wide world?” actually reflects an attitude that regards Torah as a sphere external to life.
+Obviously, such a view – in which utilitarian activities take precedence over the realm of thought – is deficient from any self-respecting religious and spiritual point of view.
+Of course, we value yishuvo shel olam, developing the world, and the people involved in it are certainly worthy of praise.
+But we must be firm in our opposition to the view that engaging in divrei chokhma, Torah and matters of the spirit, is not “real life.”

 A well-known mishna teaches that both the practical and the intellectual spheres are essential; neither can exist without the other.
-"If there is no worldly sustenance (literally: flour) – there is no Torah; if there is no Torah, there is no worldly sustenance" (Avot 3:17).
+“If there is no worldly sustenance (literally: flour), there is no Torah; if there is no Torah, there is no worldly sustenance” (Avot 3:17).
 The mishna does not mean to equate the significance of these two spheres.
 Man was not created in order to grind flour, nor to fill his belly with bread.
-Rather, he was created in order to serve God – including the pursuit of Torah, "for it is for this purpose that you were created" (Avot 2:8).
-Like the famous assertion of the French playwright Moliere, that "one must eat in order to live, and not live in order to eat," we believe that we must work and eat in order to engage in Torah, rather than engaging in Torah in order to eat!
-Torah is not detached from life; on the contrary, we declare daily that Torah "is our life and the length of our days."
+Rather, he was created in order to serve God – including the pursuit of Torah, “for it is for this purpose that you were created” (Avot 2:8).
+Like the famous assertion of the French playwright Moliere, that “One should eat to live, and not live to eat” (Valère, Act 3, Scene 1), we believe that we must work and eat in order to engage in Torah, rather than engage in Torah in order to eat.
+Torah is not detached from life; on the contrary, we declare daily that Torah “is our life and the length of our days.”
 This means that engaging the Torah is the crux, the essence, the most important part of life.

 At the conclusion of two different discussions, the Gemara quotes Rabbi Tarfon’s exclamation after Rabbi Akiva won an argument between them: “Akiva, anyone who separates himself from you is, as it were, separating himself from life!”
 (Kiddushin 66b; Zevachim 13a).
 Ironically, the subjects under discussion in each of these two debates are far from practical.
 In Massekhet Kiddushin the debate concerns matters of ritual purity and impurity, while in Massekhet Zevachim the Tannaim discuss receiving the blood of sacrificial animals.
 The impression conveyed by the Gemara is unequivocal: it is Torah itself that is life, and hence there is no need to seek artificial points of contact between these two spheres.

-Just as Torah study has independent importance in God's eyes, we should view it in the same way.
-The mishna teaches, "Better one hour of repentance and good deeds in this world than all of the life of the World to Come" (Avot 4:17) – even if it is one single hour, in which the person is not preparing himself for the rest of his life.
+Torah study has inherent importance in God’s eyes, and we should view it in the same way.
+The mishna teaches, “Better one hour of repentance and good deeds in this world than all of the life of the World-to-Come” (Avot 4:17) – even if it is one single hour, in which the person is not preparing himself for the rest of his life.
 Beyond the fact that the period of yeshiva study prepares students for the rest of their lives, it is a period of intensive life in its own right – filled with Torah and closeness to God.
 The purpose of life is to cleave to God, and the road to this cleaving passes through the beit midrash.